-Without further explanation, here are our compiled Imo reviews so far.
+Without further explanation, here are our compiled sweet potato shochu reviews so far.

 Ikkomon Made with sweet potato koji.
 A dry, peppery, delicious shochu.